thes3m/express-ts-rest-generator/README.md

 }
 ```

-can be exposed via REST api like this:
+Class can be exposed via REST api like this:

 ```
 import * as express from "express";